• Skip to main content

 Mehmed II had observed the previous conquest attempt performed by his father and witnessed the blockade was damaged.
 To be able to take the city, one had to prevent aids coming from outside at first.

 The history of Rumeli Fortress dates back to the middle of the 15th century.
 Construction began in 1452 by the order of Mehmed II.
 Candarli Halil Pasha, Zagan Pasha and Sarica Pasha ran the project in three separate groups.
-Thanks to the feverish labour of thousands of workers, the construction of Rumeli Fortress was completed like a record short time; within 4 months and 16 days.

 Huge cannons were placed at the closest tower to the sea.
 In addition, a janissary (Ottoman elite forces) troop of 400 soldiers were serving there.
 Naturally, Venetians and Genoese that had trade colonies in Constantinople were not pleased about it.